 Personal health information about you or your child(ren) may include information such as your telephone number, home address, date of birth, educational history, or health history.
 It could also include information about a student's intellectual ability, language skills, behaviour and/or emotional functioning.
-It is collected through observation, interviews and discussion, examination, assessment and/or treatment that pertains to an individual's physical or mental condition.
+It is collected through observation, interviews and discussion, examination, assessment and/or treatment has pertains to an individual's physical or mental condition.
 Informed consent is required for the collection, use, and disclosure of personal health information.

-Why do we collect personal health information?
+Why do we collect personal head information?

-We collect, use and disclose personal health information under the guidelines of our respective Colleges in order to provide services to students and their families.
-Our primary purpose for collecting personal and health information is to provide Psychological, Speech Language, and Social Work Services.
-Information may be collected from the following sources:
+We collect and di information der the guidel of our respective Colleges der to provide s ces to students Our p ry purpose for information is to rovide Psychological, ch Language, and Social Work Services.
+Information may be llected from the following sources:

 - Ontario Student Record (OSR)

-- · Interviews with parents, guardians, teachers, administrators
+- Interviews with parents, guardians, teachers, administrators

-- Reports from outside agencies
+- · Reports from outside agencies

 - Observations

-- · Standardized assessment tools
+- Standardized assessment tools

-- · Informal assessment measures
+- Informal assessment measures